USA citizen residents with UK pension – 3 most common questions

 The pension scheme you are transferring to must be a recognised overseas pension scheme (ROPS).
 To qualify as a ROPS, the receiving scheme must meet a number of conditions set out by HMRC, such as not being able to access your pension before the age of 55.

-There are currently no public offer IRA or 401k plans that qualify as a ROPS.
+There are currently no public offer IRA or 401k plans that qualify as a ROPS (as at March 2025).
 Most UK pension providers will not allow a transfer to a pension that is not a qualifying ROPS as the transfer would be subject to a 55% tax charge.

-You can however transfer your UK pension to another pension plan in the UK, such as a Self Invested Personal Pension (SIPP) without any tax consequences in the US or the UK.
+You can however transfer your UK pension to another pension plan in the UK, such as a Self Invested Personal Pension (SIPP), even if you’re not resident in the UK.

 Transfer your pension to a SIPP

-MyExpatSIPP is a type of UK personal pension plan that has been designed especially for US expats or people who are no longer resident in the UK.
-The SIPP allows you to invest in US Dollars and you can choose from a wide range of investments including Shares, Bonds, Funds, ETFs, Investment Trusts and other currencies.
+MyExpatSIPP is a type of UK personal pension plan that has been designed especially for expats or people who are no longer resident in the UK.
+The SIPP allows you to invest in US Dollars and you can choose from a wide range of investments including Funds, ETFs and Investment Trusts from leading investment managers such as Vanguard, Fidelity, BlackRock, Invesco and many more.

 You can manage your pension from your online account so you don’t need to worry about sending forms and paperwork to the UK.